mricon/grokmirror/man/grok-manifest.1.rst

                         Location of manifest.js or manifest.js.gz
   -t TOPLEVEL, --toplevel=TOPLEVEL
+                        Top dir where all repositories reside -c, --check-export-ok
+                        Honor the git-daemon-export-ok magic file and
-                        Top dir where all repositories reside -n, --use-now         Use current timestamp instead of parsing commits -p, --purge           Purge deleted git repositories from manifest -v, --verbose         Be verbose and tell us what you are doing
+                        do not export repositories not marked as such -n, --use-now         Use current timestamp instead of parsing commits -p, --purge           Purge deleted git repositories from manifest -x, --remove          Remove repositories passed as arguments from the manifest file
+  -v, --verbose         Be verbose and tell us what you are doing

 EXAMPLES